 In the developing world, 80-90 percentage of the wastewater get back to nature uncleaned.
 "We burn the candle at both ends: at one end, there is less and less fresh water per capita in the dry regions of the world, and typically in the same regions, wastewater discharges are much larger than the nature can handle it alone" Csaba Kőrösi pointed out.

 The organisers of the Budapest Water Summit 2019 are again providing the opportunity to hold side events on the margins of the conference.
-Fill in the application form, and apply now!
+Application for organising side events was closed on 5 June 2019.

 With the participation of the relevant ministries, professional organisations and educational institutions, the Organising Committee of the Budapest Water Summit 2019 (BWS2019) held its inaugural meeting on 6 February 2019.